Commerce Exam > Commerce Notes > Economics Class 12 > Long Questions with Answers - Indian Economy On The Eve Of Independence

 (D) The British government had paid little attention to land reforms or to increasing agricultural productivity.

-(E) India, once an important exporter of food grains, started suffering from ever worsening food shortage.
+(E) India, once an important exporter of food grains, started suffering from an ever-worsening food shortage.

-(G) Furthermore, the country's partition at the time of independence gave a set-back to India’s agricultural production.
+(G) Furthermore, the country's partition at the time of independence gave a setback to India’s agricultural production.
 A sizable portion of the undivided country’s highly irrigated and fertile land went to Pakistan, which impacted India’s agricultural production adversely.
-India’s jute goods industry suffered heavily due to lack of raw material.
+India’s jute goods industry suffered heavily due to a lack of raw materials.
 Thus, the Indian agricultural sector stagnated at the time of independence.

 Q.3. what was the condition of the industrial sector on the eve of independence?